GMfatcat/GO_gis_server/README.md

 2. Finish GIS GRID INDEX CALCULATION: Solve import modules in Test directory
 3. Calculate and Save binary data of batch_1 in 0.5 ~ 0.6 seconds
 4. Add simple redis connection: save simple Grid data for 10 seconds(local test)
-5. Finish All GIS GRID SUM save to redis(expire time is controlable now, now set to 10 sec)
+5. Finish All GIS GRID SUM save to redis(expire time is controlable now, now set to 15 sec)
 6. Construct simple dashboard by python ```dash plotly```, not integrated with GO server yet.
 7. SVG on the dashboard download from [svgrepo](https://www.svgrepo.com/)
-8. Finsh Intergrating with GO server and Redis cache (However, there's still some time knid of buggy:dizzy_face:)
+8. Finsh Intergrating with GO server and Redis cache (However, there's still some time knid of buggy:dizzy_face:)(2023/04/21)

 ## More Details see word documentation in ```./report/```  :page_facing_up: